 In addition to the Board Committees, there are four (4) Management Committees to ensure effective and good corporate governance at the Management level.

-The 7-member Board of Directors of Guaranty Trust Bank (Ghana) Limited is composed of a non-executive Chairman, with 1 Executive Director and 5 non executive directors, each bringing diverse but rich experience, with enviable records of achievement in their various fields of endeavour.
+The 7-member Board of Directors of Guaranty Trust Bank (Ghana) Ltd. is composed of a non-executive Chairman, with 1 Executive Director and 5 non executive directors, each bringing diverse but rich experience, with enviable records of achievement in their various fields of endeavour.
 The Directors possess the requisite skills and experience, integrity and business acumen to bring independent judgment to bear on board deliberations for the good of the Bank.